 It’s our goal to provide our advertisers sites that offer rich and meaningful content, receive organic traffic, and allow us to serve well-targeted ads to users. […] As a publisher, you must provide unique and relevant content that gives users a reason to visit your site first.

 That means, they take care of their advertisers, they don’t want to show ads on low-quality sites.
 Rich, meaningful, and unique content is a must to get approved; and I failed to fulfill the criteria!
 Most importantly, I’ve understood the reason behind the rejection after reading their guidelines.

 Most bloggers lose hope after rejection, they think that they won’t get AdSense approval ever.
 But I didn’t lose hope because I knew it was my fault.
 After the rejection, I planned to maintain key guidelines.

 Hurray!
 I am really happy that my AdSense application approved, AdSense ads are running on my website.
-I want to share the key guidelines I’ve followed and you should follow before applying.
+I want to share the key guidelines I’ve followed and you should follow them before applying.
 But the reality is, most bloggers do wrong from the startup and they lost their way.

 6 Key Guidelines to Get AdSense Approval

 AdSense Team doesn’t reveal any hints on what basis they approve a new account.
 All you can do is to maintain key guidelines before applying for AdSense.
 There are many guidelines, but they’re not equally important.
 These are the 6 key guidelines that decide your fate!

 1. Make a Good Looking Site